niell-ion/TXRX-Doc-Hub/docs/derail/derail_setup.md

 ### Solar Panel

-At the installation site, the sun should be directly visible from 10 AM - 3 PM, and not obstructed by structures, railcars, or foliage.
+Survey the installation site.
+For the solar panel to function, the sun should be directly visible from 10 AM - 3 PM, and not be obstructed by structures, railcars, or foliage.
+Two mounting pounts are provided with 1/4"-20 threaded studs for the solar panel and light.
+Mount the solar panel on the side of the derail device that receives the most sun.

 ### Digging